Blitter: History

 In computers without hardware accelerated raster graphics, which includes most 1970s and 1980s home computers and IBM PC compatibles through the mid-1990s, the frame buffer is commonly stored in CPU-accessible memory.
 Drawing is accomplished by updating the frame buffer via software.

 For fundamental graphics routines, like compositing a smaller image into a larger one (such as for a video game) or drawing a filled rectangle, large amounts of memory need to be manipulated, and many cycles are spent fetching and decoding short loops of load/store instructions.
-For CPUs without caches, the bus requirement for instructions is as significant as data.
-To reduce the size of the frame buffer, a single byte may not necessarily correspond to a pixel, but contain 8 single-bit pixels, 4 two-bit pixels, or a pair of 4-bit pixels.
-Manipulating packed pixels requires extra shifting and masking operations on the CPU.
+Some systems of the era had dedicated hardware to offload this task from software, mostly in the form of sprites or dedicated text drawing systems, but these largely disappeared from later machines as the market turned increasingly to business applications in the 1980s.

+In order to reduce the amount of memory needed for the frame buffer, systems generally offered a variety of graphics modes that reduced the resolution or number of colors that can be displayed.
+For instance, a black and white display requires only one bit per pixel to define whether that pixels is black or white, and therefore can be packed with eight pixels worth of data in a single byte.
+This complicates updating the display; if a single pixel is being changed, the byte has to be read, the correct bit for that pixel updated, and then written back out.
+Manipulating packed pixels requires extra shifting and masking operations in the CPU.

 Blitters were developed to offload repetitive tasks of copying data or filling blocks of memory faster than possible by the CPU.
 This can be done in parallel with the CPU and also handle special cases which would be significantly slower if coded by hand, such as skipping over pixels marked as transparent or handling data that isn't byte-aligned.